UBC-MDS/DSCI_522_BlackFriday_Purchases_Analysis/doc/README.md

 + [report RMarkdown](./Report.Rmd)
 + [report Markdown](./report.md)
-    - An final report of the project that summarises the project introduction, the exploratory data analysis, the analysis process and the final results.
+    - An final report of the project that summaries the project introduction, the exploratory data analysis, the analysis process and the final results.